-Today I’m letting you guys take a peek into Missy’s & Buzz’s dinner bowls.
-On the menu this week is a smorgasbord of raw goodness and also a little boiled veggie, topped off with a joint lubricating, immune system boosting, supplement.
+Today I’m letting you guys take a peek into Missy’s & Buzz’s dinner raw dinner bowls.
+On the menu this week is a smorgasbord of raw dog food goodness and also a little boiled veggie, topped off with a joint lubricating, immune system boosting, supplement.

 A Smorgasbord Of Different Proteins